Menopause is a normal part of a woman’s life. It is not a disease but a transitional period.

 Does what I eat or do contribute to my hormone levels?

 The best thing to do for your hormone balance is to eat a diet that is high in fiber and low in sugar.
 Lots of vegetables, fruits, and whole grains will contribute to more balanced hormone levels.
-Substituting unhealthy oils like margarine, shortening, and vegetable oils with healthy oils like olive, almond, and canola will also help maintain health.
+Substituting unhealthy oils like margarine, shortening, and vegetable oils with healthy oils like olive, almond, and avocado will also help maintain health.
 For more information, view the Food and Hormones page.

 In addition to healthy eating, regular exercise is important to maintain healthy hormone levels.
 Learning and practicing relaxation techniques like belly breathing, yoga, or tai chi will also help hormones to balance naturally.